htnminh/python-contents/Python Call reference/Python Call reference.md

 ## 5.5. `numpy`
 Doc: <https://numpy.org/doc/stable/>

-I will not copy nor explain their documentation here.
+I will not copy their documentation here, I will explain things myself instead.
 In my opinion, the doc of `numpy` is a bit long but it is really clear and specific, and you will have to seek for help on their doc as long as you work on data related fields.

-If you are searching for infomation for the final exam, please check out some examples in the [Appendix](#8-appendix-numpy).

 ```py
 import numpy